sjsrey/pysal-scipy22/README.md

 #### Segregation Analysis

 Applied segregation analysis including the calculation of classic, multigroup, and spatial indices.
-This module also includes analysis of spatial segregation dynamics, comparative inference, and index decomposition
+This module also includes analysis of spatial segregation dynamics, and comparative inference

+### Applied Spatial Analysis: Neighborhood Dynamics

+#### Neighborhood Change

+Introduction to `geosnap` for creating geodemographic typologies over time and modeling neighborhood transitions

+#### Segregation Dynamics

+Examine changes in income segregation over space and time

 _Hands-on 4 Comparative segregation_